SlybootsStudio/iqrpg.guide/market/tokenstore.md

 <iframe width="840" height="472" src="https://www.youtube.com/embed/JvlgmSEKuYQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > This video is currently outdated and will be re-recorded.
+> It is referencing very out of date information.
+Refer to the text on this page for the most up-to-date prices.

 ## Boss Tokens